grnet/synnefo/snf-app/docs/src/admin-guide.rst

-.. _deployment:
+.. _snf-compute-admin-guide:

 Administrator Guide
 ===================

-This is the snf-compute administrator's guide.
+This is the snf-compute administrator guide.

-It contains instructions on how to download, install and configure synnefo components.
-It also covers maintenance issues, e.g., upgrades of existing synnefo deployments.
+It contains instructions on how to download, install and configure the synnefo components necessary to deploy the Compute Service.
+It also covers maintenance issues, e.g., upgrades of existing deployments.

 The guide assumes you are familiar with all aspects of downloading, installing and configuring packages for the Linux distribution of your choice.